-It is highly recommended that you know think about the exact prompt, but more about what aspects of yourself you think are most worthy of highlighting.
+It is highly recommended that you think NOT about the exact prompt, but more about what aspects of yourself are most worthy of highlighting.
 This is especially helpful for the last common app prompt, which allows you to write something of your choice.
-But we recommend that you not worry about what the prompt says, but try to answer some questions that you feel represents you the most, and something you would like each college to know when evaluating you as an applicant.
+We recommend that you don't worry about what the prompt says, but try to answer some questions that you feel represent you the most, and something you would like each college to know when evaluating you as an applicant.
 Don’t worry about what the essay prompts ask.

 What do you enjoy doing?